yubaozheng/PAL/README.md

 To address this problem, we propose a **Personalized Adaptation Layer (PAL)**, a lightweight and implementation-compatible front-end for AAD models.
 PAL is designed to provide subject-specific spatial adaptation while requiring minimal changes to the downstream decoding backbone.

-The current repository release provides the supplementary material associated with the manuscript.
+The current repository release provides the additional material associated with the manuscript.

 ## Personalized Adaptation Layer